Hodge Bank Equity Release And Retirement Mortgage Reviews 2025

 Are you over the age of 55?
 If so, then you may have the opportunity to add extra stability and security to yourself and those close to you.

 Not keen on impacting your estate?
-Inheritance protection lets you set aside part of the value of your home, which will be available for your beneficiaries.
-This amount is independent of any increases in the loan over time.
+Inheritance protection allows you to set aside a portion of your home’s value, which will be available to your beneficiaries.
+This amount is independent of any future increases in the loan.

 Do you want to explore an equity release plan further?
 Just fill out the secure form above – it’s simple and only takes a few minutes.
 With no obligation whatsoever, why not find out what hidden value your property holds today?